Understanding Occupancy Sensors:

 Table of Content

-Types of Occupancy Sensors: How They Work
+Types of Occupancy Sensors and How They Work

 Different technologies are applied in occupancy sensors, each with its advantages and specific use cases.
 Here are the main types of occupancy sensors and their working principles.